survivejs/webpack-book/manuscript/loading/04_javascript.md

 npm install babel-preset-env --save-dev
 ```

 To make Babel aware of the preset, we need to write a *.babelrc*.
 Given webpack supports ES6 modules out of the box, we can tell Babel to skip processing them.
-Skipping this step would break webpack's HMR mechanism although the production build would still work.
+Skipping this step would break webpack’s HMR mechanism although the production build would still work.
 We can also constrain the build output to work only in recent versions of Chrome.

 Adjust the target definition as you like.
 As long as you follow [browserslist](https://www.npmjs.com/package/browserslist), it should work.
-Here's a sample configuration.
+Here’s a sample configuration.

 **.babelrc**